Maximum softly penalised likelihood in factor analysis: Concluding remarks

 \section{Concluding remarks}

 In this paper, we introduced a novel maximum softly penalised likelihood framework for factor analysis models to address improper solutions known as Heywood cases that frequently occur in statistical practice.
 Heywood cases can lead to unstable and inconclusive results related to factor loading estimates and factor scores, as well as inaccurate inferences and model selection.
 Our approach provides a comprehensive blueprint for constructing penalties and scaling factors that ensure the existence of estimators within the admissible parameter space and avoid the proposed ad hoc solutions in the literature.
-Our work focuses on exploratory factor analysis, but the proposed estimator can also be applied in a confirmatory factor analysis setting because our proposed estimation framework can accommodate additional constraints that practitioners might wish to impose on the model (e.g. zero loadings, equal error variances, etc.).
+Our work focuses on exploratory factor analysis, but the proposed estimator can also be applied in a confirmatory factor analysis setting by enforcing additional constraints that practitioners might wish to impose on the model (e.g. zero loadings, equal error variances, etc.).

 We provide sufficient conditions for the existence of the MPL estimator in factor analysis, together with the asymptotic properties of consistency and asymptotic normality of the MPL estimators.
 Additionally, we derive decay rates for the scaling of the penalty function to ensure consistency and asymptotic normality of the MSPL estimators, thus preserving the favourable asymptotic properties expected by the maximum likelihood estimator.
 Through extensive simulation studies, we compared MSPL with appropriately scaled versions of the penalties proposed by \citet{hirose+etal:2011}, which are derived from Bayesian considerations and thus lack soft penalisation by default.
 The MSPL estimators are found to recover the performance expected from maximum likelihood theory while resolving the issues related to Heywood cases, across various model specifications, sample sizes, and item-to-factor ratios, making them a valuable tool for practical applications in exploratory and potentially confirmatory factor analysis.
 Our findings further reveal that naive penalties not only can undermine frequentist properties, in terms of higher bias, RMSE and probability of underestimation, but can also have a deteriorating effect on the performance of model selection procedures.
+Our framework enables hypothesis testing by ensuring the existence of interior estimates in finite samples, even when the ML estimator may fail to exist, while preserving standard ML asymptotic behaviour.